When Should You Start Applying for Scholarships

 You will have more time to build your scholarship nest egg, which will give you more flexibility when it comes to choosing a college your senior year.

 If you’re really motivated to find as much free money for college as possible, you could even start searching and applying for scholarships in elementary and middle school.
 There are many essay and creative contests available to younger students.
-Here are just a few that are fun to enter.

 $1,000 Angela Award – Open to students in grades 5 through 8.
 The deadline is November 30.